-After the purchase, you'll receive an email containing the download link within 48 hours.
+After the purchase, you'll receive an email with the download link within 48 hours.

 Some of the old software before 2010 may not be able to install/run normally on x64 or Windows 10 systems.
 Be aware of it before purchasing it.